Troll doll

 A troll doll (Danish: Gjøltrold) is a type of plastic doll with furry up-combed hair depicting a troll, also known as a Dam doll after their creator Danish woodcutter Thomas Dam.
 The inspiration came from trolls in old Scandinavian folklore.
 The toys are also known as good luck trolls.

 The dolls were first created in 1956 or earlier and were larger and made from a softer, more rubbery material than the smaller versions that became popular in 1959, before becoming one of the United States' biggest toy fads in the early 1960s.
 They became popular again during the 1970s through the 1990s and were copied by several manufacturers under different names.
 During the 1990s, several video games and a video show were created based on troll dolls.

-In 2003, the Dam company restored the United States copyrights for the trolls, stopping unlicensed production.

 In 2005, the Dam company licensed the brand to DIC Entertainment to modernize the brand by creating a cartoon under the name Trollz, but the show only lasted one season.
-The failed cartoon also led to a lawsuit followed by a counter-claim lawsuit.
+The failed cartoon also led to a lawsuit after a counter-claim lawsuit.

 In 2013, the brand was bought by DreamWorks Animation, with an animated feature film called Trolls being released in 2016, followed by two sequels, released in 2020 and 2023.

 Toy history

-Troll dolls were available in a larger size made of more pliable material in 1956, and popularized in a smaller size in 1959 by Danish fisherman and woodcutter Thomas Dam.
-Dam was initially a baker, but when flour supplies suffered, he sought numerous jobs, including fishing and selling logs, and whenever he was home, he would carve little wooden dolls depicting various mythical creatures for his kids, especially his daughter Lila.
-Eventually he started selling the toys, and developing statues for department stores throughout Scandinavia, but in 1959 could not afford a Christmas gift for his young daughter Lila and there carved a shock-haired bug-eyed troll doll from his imagination.
-Other children in the Danish town of Gjøl saw the doll and wanted one.
-Dam's company Dam Things began producing the dolls in plastic under the name Good Luck Trolls.
-It became popular in several European countries during the early 1960s, shortly before they were introduced in the United States.
+Troll dolls were created by Danish fisherman and woodcutter Thomas Dam.
+Dam was initially a baker, but when flour supplies suffered, he sought numerous other jobs, including fishing and selling logs.
+Whenever he was home, he would carve little wooden figures depicting various mythical creatures for his children.
+Eventually he started selling the toys, and by 1956 was developing larger figures for department stores throughout Scandinavia.
+In 1959, Dam opened a factory, Dam Things Establishment, and began producing the dolls out of rubber; in 1961 they switched to using PVC plastic and made the dolls in various sizes under the name Good Luck Trolls.
+They became popular in several European countries during the early 1960s, shortly before they were introduced in the United States.
 They became one of the United States' biggest toy fads from the autumn of 1963 to 1965.
 The originals were of the highest quality, also called Dam dolls and featuring sheep wool hair and glass eyes.
 Their sudden popularity, along with an error in the copyright notice of Thomas Dam's original product, resulted in cheaper imitations.